watson/download-to-file/README.md

 Will download the content of the given `url` and store it in a file specified by `filepath`.
-When done, the `callback` will be called with an optional error object as the first argument.
+When done, the `callback` will be called with an optional error object as the first argument and the `filepath` as the second argument.

 If the server does not return a 200 HTTP status code, the callback will be called with an error and the file will not be stored on disk.